-After spending the afternoon napping in intervals and eating in between, Tu and I made our way to the venue, arriving at around 6:45.
-According to Dean, the first fight was to start at exactly 7:45, and I was the second one.
+After spending the afternoon mostly napping and eating, Tu and I made our way to the venue, arriving at around 6:45.
+According to Dean, the first fight was to start at exactly 7:45, and I was the second.
 On the way to the toilet, I ran into my opponent, Somnara.
 Her trainer introduced me to her and said that she was ‘new’, having only had a few fights so far.
 It was clear that she was very young, a high school student, and I immediately began to feel uncomfortable.
 I’ve fought high school girls before, and some of them have kicked my ass since with ease after having years of experience, but I didn’t feel as though this was going to be one of those fights.
-It was obviously a mismatch.
+This was obviously a mismatch.
 I probably should have ignored this because I’ve been on the wrong end of plenty of mismatches myself and I know that she needs to get experience somehow.
 Plus, no opponent should be underestimated, but I still didn’t feel good about fighting her.

 “Hey, I need your help in the corner”.